drmohammadatieh/Flask-SQL-Exercise/README.md

 # Flask-SQL-Exercise

-This is and SQL and Flask excersize was created during the Object-Oriented Informaiton Systes module for self-training.
+This is and SQL and Flask excersize was created during the Object-Oriented Informaiton Systems module for self-training.